H4K0N42/H4Bars/README.md

 ###### Forked from [veebch/hometime](https://github.com/veebch/hometime)

-A physical LED progress bar for your day that shows the days until the next holidays.
+A physical LED progress bar that shows the days until the next holidays.
 The bar uses an addressable LED strip and a Raspberry Pi Pico W. It:

 - automatically reads start and end dates from your Google Calendar => no code updates needed when your holidays change,
 - shows 1 px / day until your next holidays,